This is a guide covering everything you need to know about monospaced fonts.

-Because of this, monospaced fonts were invented since each character is an equal distance from each other and takes the same horizontal space.
+Because of this, monospaced fonts were invented since each character is an equal distance from the other and takes the same horizontal space.

-People preferred the monospaced font for typewriters because no matter which character key was pressed, the page would move an equal distance forward, so letters had uniform length.
+People preferred the monospaced font for typewriters because no matter which character key was pressed, the page would move an equal distance forward, so letters had uniform lengths.